Support for the design and implementation of the UN Decade on Ecosystem Restoration

 State of implementation/results

-- Implementation of the RESTORATION ACADEMY, a workshop series for local and national non-governmental organizations, foundations, associations and governmental institutions working in the field of ecosystem restoration.
-The intention is to involve them and their work more closely in the UN Decade.
+- Implementation of the RESTORATION ACADEMY, a series of workshops for local and national non-governmental organizations (NGOs), foundations , associations and government institutions working in the field of ecosystemrestorationRestoring ecosystems.
+The aim is to promote them and their work and to involve them more closely in the UN Decade.

 - The first Restoration Academy took place in Central America in 2022, the second was aimed at implementers from East Africa (Ethiopia, Kenya, Malawi and Rwanda).
-Another Restoration Academy was held in Lagos, Nigeria in June 2023 and targeted staff of the African Forest Landscape Restoration Initiative (AFR 100).
-In a workshop and around 10 virtual sessions, participants learn about the goals and strategy of the UN Decade and share their own implementation experiences and projects.
-Other topics include monitoring and financing ecosystem restoration.
-In addition, the Restoration Academy offers the opportunity to work together on new project ideas and applications.
+Another Restoration Academy took place in Lagos, Nigeria, in June 2023 and was aimed at employees of the African Forest Landscape Restoration Initiative (AFR 100).

-- Joining the official network of Supporting Partners of the UN Decade.
-Associated memberships and active participation in the official task forces of the UN Decade on the topics of monitoring and best practices.
+- Joining the official network of Supporting Partners of the UN Decade and membership and active participation in the official UN Decade Task Forces on monitoring and best practices.

-- Organize and implement various events related to the UN Decade for Ecosystem Restoration (2021-2030).
-These include a satellite event at the twelfth Petersberg Climate Dialogue in May 2021, as well as conference sessions at the Global Landscape Forum.
-Sessions addressed the topics of deforestation-free supply chains (www.globallandscapesforum.org/…), transformative approaches to ecosystem restoration (conference.globallandscapesforum.org/…), and youth-focused outreach (conference.globallandscapesforum.org/…).
+- Organization and implementation of various events for the UN Decade on Ecosystem Restoration (2021-2030).
+These include a satellite event at the twelfth Petersberg Climate Dialogue, as well as conference sessions at the Global Landscape Forum.
+Sessions covered a wide range of topics, including youth-oriented outreach (conference.globallandscapesforum.org/...), restoration of biological corridors in Central America (events.globallandscapesforum.org/…) and ecosystem restoration by women smallholder farmers in East Africa (events.globallandscapesforum.org/…).
+Some of these sessions were organized by Restoration Academy alumni.

 Latest Update: